 Everything may be bigger in Texas, but New York City contains multitudes.
 The city population of 8.5 million is larger than Houston, Dallas, Austin and San Antonio combined.
 New York is home to the nation's biggest theater scene and largest art museum, the Metropolitan Museum of Art.
 The world's largest stock market is here - and so is the best pizza, along with a thriving music scene, canonized literary establishment and more restaurants than you could visit in a lifetime, which at last count totaled 24,000.

 Flying direct from Texas to New York City takes just over four hours, depending on your departure city.
-Nonstop flights from Dallas and Houston are as short as three and a half hours, while the fastest flight from El Paso is closer to six hours.
+Nonstop flights from Dallas and Houston are as short as three and a half hours, while the fastest flight from El Paso to NYC is closer to six hours.

 American Airlines, Delta, United Airlines and Southwest provide service to New York City from Texas's major airports, including Dallas, Houston, Austin and San Antonio.
 Travelers leaving from Houston have the most options, with jetBlue, Spirit, Virgin America, Alaska Airlines and Sun County also flying the route.